 Prior to this offering, there has been no public market for shares of our common stock.
 Future sales of our common stock in the public market, or the availability of such shares for sale in the public market, could adversely affect market prices prevailing from time to time.
 As described below, only a limited number of shares will be available for sale shortly after this offering due to contractual and legal restrictions on resale.
-Nevertheless, sales of our common stock in the public market after such restrictions lapse, or the perception that those sales may occur, could adversely affect the prevailing market price at such time and our ability to raise equity capital in the future.
+Nevertheless, sales of our common stock in the public market price at such time and our ability to raise equity capital in the future.

-Based on the number of shares outstanding as of December 31, 2018, upon the closing of this offering, shares of our common stock will be outstanding, assuming no exercise of the underwriters' option to purchase additional shares and no exercise of outstanding options.
+Based on the number of shares outstanding as of December 31, 2018, upon the closing of this offering, shares of our common stock will be outstanding, assuming no exercise of the underwriters' option to purchase additional shares and no exercise of outstanding options and that all outstanding shares of our preferred stock convert into shares of our voting common stock upon the closing of this offering.
 Of the outstanding shares, all of the shares sold in this offering will be freely tradable, except that any shares held by our affiliates, as that term is defined in Rule 144 under the Securities Act of 1933, as amended, or the Securities Act, may only be sold in compliance with the limitations described below.
 The remaining outstanding shares of our common stock will be "restricted securities" as that term is defined under Rule 144 of the Securities Act.